nebula-protocol/nebula-contracts/contracts/nebula-cluster/README.md

 ### RebalanceRedeem

-Perform a [`REDEEM/burn`](https://docs.neb.money/protocol/clusters.html#redeem-burn) operation on the cluster, burning cluster tokens in exchange for the cluster's inventory assets
+Performs a [`REDEEM/burn`](https://docs.neb.money/protocol/clusters.html#redeem-burn) operation on the cluster, burning cluster tokens in exchange for the cluster's inventory assets

 ```json
 {